-Nonetheless, even if the adverse outcomes were neglectable, evidence still shows that other non-abusive methods are as or more effective forms of discipline.
+Nonetheless, even if the adverse outcomes were neglectable, evidence still shows that other non-abusive methods are more effective forms of discipline.

 As parents, we don’t only teach behavior.
 We also teach our children values.

-Is using violence to get what we want the kind of values we want to instill in our children?
+Is using violence to get what we want the values we want to instill in our children?